Ayman-M-Ali/Image-Slider/README.md

 5- Make the first image is active when reloading the page.

+6- Responsive App.

-6- Added the name of my mentor in the footer to thank him.
+7- Added the name of my mentor in the footer to thank him.

 ## Technologies Used